๐Ÿ“ž 24/7 Emergency Line: (303) 555-0000|Serving Denver, Aurora, Lakewood & all Front Range communities

 Refrigerant Service for Denver's High-Altitude Conditions

-It's worth noting that at 5,280 feet, RV AC systems operating at sea-level refrigerant pressures may actually run cooler than expected because the lower atmospheric pressure reduces the head pressure on the compressor.
-This means that some high-pressure diagnostic codes thrown at altitude don't indicate the same problem they would at 1,000 feet.
+At 5,280 feet, RV AC systems operating at sea-level refrigerant pressures may actually run cooler than expected because the lower atmospheric pressure reduces the head pressure on the compressor.
+Some high-pressure diagnostic codes thrown at altitude do not indicate the same problem they would at 1,000 feet.
 Our technicians are trained to interpret diagnostic readings with Denver's elevation in mind.

 Thermostat, Control Board, and Ductwork Service